jenson27/Jenson27.github.io/src/content/project/project1.md

 view: "cardView"
 ---

-For my school project, I developed a shopping website using Node.js as the backend framework.
+For this project, I developed a shopping website using Node.js as the backend framework.
 This website allows users to browse products, add items to their cart, and complete purchases securely.
 It also features user authentication, a product search system, and an order history section.
 The website is designed to be simple, user-friendly, and efficient.

 <h2>How This Project Helps Me Improve</h2>